 Efficient school bus route planning is a complicated exercise and relies heavily on accurate data and information.
 As evidenced by this article by Park and Kim, there is a wide array of challenges in the bus routes planner process.
-The challenges include resource management, routes planning efficiency, numerous adjustments, the safety of school children, and the assurance that children will both get to school and back home in time.
+The challenges in creating a bus plan include resource management, route planning efficiency, numerous adjustments, school children’s safety, and the assurance that children will both get to school and back home in time.
 All this is without mentioning the will to reduce operational costs of the trip and increase savings.

 To understand this better, we propose the following contents:

 Safety of children

 When a school agrees to transport children using a bus or any other vehicle, it enters a severe liability.
 Indemnity agreement or not, the loss of children’s lives is something no school management wants on their hands.
 Apart from adequately screening drivers for experience and safety records, there are several other aspects at play.

 It is crucial to carefully consider the distance children have to walk to and from the bus stop and safety at these stops.
 To do so, one must establish how many children are in a given area.
 A location for the best and the safest bus stop for everyone involved needs to be located.

 Where applicable, driving directions need to be assessed for safety, so children have the least exposure to dangerous situations.